SPRING 2015 SCHOLARSHIP APPLICATION PERIOD ENDS ON MARCH 11, 2015. THE LIST OF SCHOLARSHIPS TO BE AWARDED WILL ALSO BE LISTED AT THAT TIME.

 While scholarships offered by the Lake Superior College Foundation have their own specific eligibility criteria and application requirements, there are things that you can do as an applicant for any scholarship program to make sure that you submit your strongest application.
 Here are a few things to keep in mind.

-- Follow instructions! – It is amazing how many applicants lose points (or are completely disqualified) just because they didn’t follow instructions.
+- Follow instructions!
+Lots of applicants lose points (or are completely disqualified) because they skipped a step or hurriedly mis-read instructions.
 Don’t make that mistake!
-Read instructions carefully and if you have questions…we’d love to answer them.
+Read instructions carefully, and if you have questions…we’d love to answer them.

-- Care about the overall presentation. – Strong applications follow all of the instructions, are typed and have been carefully proofed.
+- Consider your overall presentation.
+Strong applications follow all of the instructions, are typed and have been carefully proofed.
 Your application should be clean, neat, and well presented.
 First impressions count.
 Take the time to put your best foot forward.

-- Proof, proof, proof. – Don’t just submit your first draft.
-Put it away for a day and read it again.
-Spell check doesn’t do it all.
-Have someone else read over your application before you turn it in.
+- Proof, proof, proof.
+Our best advice: have someone else read over your application before you turn it in.
 You’d be surprised what a friend can find!
 Typos and grammatical errors distract the reviewer from what you’re trying to say.
 Give them every reason to love your clean, easy-to-read application.

-- Tell your story. – Make sure that the written materials that you submit- your personal statement and any scholarship essays- are well written, thoughtful, focused and clear.
-Make sure that you address what is being asked of you – and give examples to support what you are saying.
+- Tell your story.
+Make sure the written materials you submit – your personal statement and any scholarship essays – are thoughtful, focused and clear.
+Give supportive examples of what you’re saying.
 This is your chance to shine as an individual and to tell your own individual story.
 What makes you unique and special?
-And don’t forget to proof your writing.

-- Turn in your application on time! – You’ve got weeks to prepare.
+- Turn in your application on time.
 Don’t wait until the last minute.
 It shows.

-- Be confident! – Everyone has a shot at a scholarship.
+- Put yourself out there!
+Everyone has a shot at a scholarship.
 It’s up to you to present yourself in the best possible light.
 Take the time to prepare your application.
 Pick people for your letters of recommendation who really know you and can speak to your strengths.
 Your application is your time to shine.
-Take advantage of the opportunity!
+Go for it!